nathanwashere/Job-Tracker/README.md

 # Job Tracker
-A website you can track your job applications
+A website that lets you track your job applications.